-Eczema can occur anywhere on the body but is common on the backs of the knees.
-This is due to skin rubbing against each other and moisture forming in the creases.
+Eczema can occur anywhere on the body but it is common on the backs of the knees.
+This is due to areas of skin rubbing against each other and moisture forming in the skin creases.

 Eczema is a medical term for conditions that cause itchy and dry patches of skin.

 The most common type of eczema is atopic dermatitis.
 It is a chronic inflammatory skin condition in approximately 9.6 million children and about 16.5 million adults in the United States.